os-banta/home-networking-projects/README.md

 - **Challenge**: Certain devices were not able to connect to the PiHole server and thus were unable to complete DNS requests.
   **Solution**: Edited ACLs to allow certain VLANs to send traffic to the server unit running PiHole.

-## Project 2: Home SIEM and Security
+## Project 3: Home SIEM and Enhanced Security

-#CURRENTLY IN PROGRESS
+CURRENTLY IN PROGRESS